Eustaquio122/Haskell-Bowling/README.md

 Random Bowling:
 -----------------

 'RandomBowling' will generate a random input and print its respective output.
-It receives a "balance" parameter (Int) that can be used to increase the expected random generated score.
+It receives a "balance" parameter (Int) that can be used to increase (>0) or decrease (<0) the expected random generated score (with 0 being neutral).

 Go to src and run: